-Render GeoJSON data as custom maps or any shape on a shape layer for powerful data visualization in Flutter Maps.
+Render GeoJSON data as custom maps or any shape on a shape layer for powerful data visualization.
 Customize the maps to the desired look using built-in options.
 For example, you can render a map of the world or any particular country.

 An interactive tile layer allows you to load and customize map tiles from web map tile services such as OpenStreetMaps, Azure Maps API, Bing Maps API, Google Maps Tile API, TomTom, Mapbox, Esri’s ArcGIS, etc. Use markers to denote the specific latitude and longitude in the tile layer as required.
 Zoom and pan the tile layer to navigate across the regions and take a closer look.

 Data labels in the shape layer provide basic information about shapes by displaying their names.
 If required, trim or hide the labels when they exceed the shape bounds.

 Highlight a shape to focus on the selected area.
-Use functionalities like page transitions, showing detailed information about a selected area, and more during this interaction.
+Use functionalities like page transitions and showing detailed information about a selected area during this interaction.

 Legends in the shape layer provide clear information on data plotted in the Flutter Maps widget through shape and bubble colors.

 Show a legend for data represented by shapes.
 You can also use the legend-toggling feature to let the end user see only the required shapes and data much easier.

 Show data represented by bubbles in a legend.
 You can use the legend-toggling feature here, too.

 Move the legend to any of the four sides or to a custom position.

 The default shape, size, and appearance of the legend icons can be customized.

 Render the legend bar-style for data rendered in map shapes or bubbles and customize the positions of the labels as needed.